-1 and agencies don't contribute or work directly or 2 indirectly with each other.
-We must have all of them work together on this: Public Safety Canada, RCMP, Correctional 3 Service of Canada, the Department of Justice, the Canadian 4 5 Centre of Justice Statistics, Canadian Heritage, Health 6 Canada, Indian and Northern Affairs Canada, Human 7 Resources and Social Development Canada, the Canadian 8 Association of Chiefs of Police, the Federation of 9 Canadian Municipalities.
-All these partners are to 10 supplement this access to justice by families of MMIW.
+and agencies don't contribute or work directly or indirectly with each other.
+We must have all of them work together on this: Public Safety Canada, RCMP, Correctional Service of Canada, the Department of Justice, the Canadian Centre of Justice Statistics, Canadian Heritage, Health Canada, Indian and Northern Affairs Canada, Human Resources and Social Development Canada, the Canadian Association of Chiefs of Police, the Federation of Canadian Municipalities.
+All these partners are to supplement this access to justice by families of MMIW.
 This brings me to the hopeful changes in policy of RCMP urban police services when families of MMIW LGBTQ approach these spaces regarding the reporting of their missing loved ones.
-From the recommendations of the Commission on First Nations and Métis Peoples and Justice Reform in Saskatchewan, we add and support and made focus of several of those recommendations.
+From the recommendations of the

-18That the Government of Saskatchewan and19Government of Canada, in view of the fact that it invest20in community policing initiatives, conduct province-wide21surveys every two years to monitor the degree of public22satisfaction regarding policing within all communities.23We also recommend that an Aboriginal24liaison worker or volunteer individual be available for
+That the Government of Saskatchewan and Government of Canada, in view of the fact that it invest in community policing initiatives, conduct province-wide surveys every two years to monitor the degree of public satisfaction regarding policing within all communities.